 Mr Wolinsky joined Wachtell Lipton after clerking for the Honorable Henry J Friendly of the United States Court of Appeals for the Second Circuit from 1980 - 1981.
 He received his BA with high honours from Swarthmore College in 1977 and his JD with honours from the University of Chicago Law School.
 While in law school, he was a member of The University of Chicago Law Review and served as a comment and articles editor.

 WWL says: Marc Wolinsky is a “dedicated practitioner” who handles corporate governance litigation including high-profile shareholder disputes

-This biography is an extract from The International Who's Who of Commercial Litigators which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Corporate which can be purchased from our Shop.